Geometric construction of homology classes in Riemannian manifolds covered by products of hyperbolic planes

 \subsection{Finishing the proof of the main theorem}

 We now use \cref{thm:intersection} from the previous subsection to show that the flats that we have constructed in \cref{thm:configuration} give us a family of linearly independent real homology classes.
-For this, we will use de Rham cohomology (see \cite{Bott-Tu}).
+For this, we will use some facts about de Rham cohomology from \cite{Bott-Tu}.

 Let $M$ be a smooth oriented $n$-manifold.
-We write $H_{\dR}^*(M)$ for the de Rham cohomology groups of a smooth oriented manifold $M$ and $H_{\dRc}^*(M)$ for the de Rham cohomology groups of $M$ with compact support.
+We write $H_{\dR}^*(M)$ for the de Rham cohomology groups of $M$ and $H_{\dRc}^*(M)$ for the de Rham cohomology groups of $M$ with compact support.

 Let $S \subset M$ be a closed oriented $k$-submanifold.
 We denote by $i \colon S \hookrightarrow M$ the inclusion map.
 The \term{closed Poincaré dual of $S$} is the unique cohomology class $\eta_S \in H_{\dR}^{n-k}(M)$ so that for all $\omega \in H_{\dRc}^k(M)$, we have